Richhh214/aws-secure-cloud-terraform/README.md

 Deployed AWS infrastructure using Terraform, including a custom VPC, subnet, internet gateway, security group, EC2 web server, and secure S3 bucket, while troubleshooting IAM permissions, SSH access, and OS-specific configuration issues.

+## How to Run

+1. Copy `terraform.tfvars.example` to `terraform.tfvars`
+2. Update the values for region, AMI, key pair, bucket name, and IP
+3. Run `terraform init`
+4. Run `terraform plan`
+5. Run `terraform apply`
+6. Access the EC2 public IP in a browser
+7. Run `terraform destroy` when finished

 ## Cleanup

 To remove all resources and avoid AWS charges: